 Are you interested in the constantly changing careers of people with many interests (Scanners)?
 Do you love to learn about people who don’t have only one true calling and who don’t stick with one wonderful thing forever – because they just have to move on to the next wonderful thing?
 Then get to know about multipotentialite Felicia Ricci.

 If you’re a Scanner, the phenomenon of changing careers may seem familiar to you.
-And you might find it inspiring to hear about this particular curriculum vitae.
+Have you experienced that at all?
+You might find it inspiring to hear about this particular curriculum vitae.

 Felicia Ricci received her English degree from Yale University, where she won the J. Edward Meeker Prize for nonfiction, the Saybrook Master’s Award, and the Louis Sudler Prize for the arts.